Amirhossein-Rajabpour/Face-Aging-Platform-with-Generative-Models/README.md

 ![first page](https://github.com/Amirhossein-Rajabpour/Face-Aging-Platfrom-with-Generative-Models/blob/main/page1.png)

 <br>
-Then you can see the results in the second age and the estimated ages for each model.
+Then you can see the results in the second page and the estimated ages for each model.

 <div style="align:center"><img width="400" src="https://github.com/Amirhossein-Rajabpour/Face-Aging-Platfrom-with-Generative-Models/blob/main/vs1.png" /></div>